Used and loved by millions

 Linguistic Context

 The phrase "future progress" functions as a noun phrase, typically serving as the subject or object of a sentence.
-Ludwig AI confirms its grammatical correctness, and it is frequently used to denote advancements or improvements that are anticipated to occur.
+As confirmed by Ludwig AI, it is a correct and usable phrase.
+It describes the concept of advancements or improvements that are expected to happen.

 Frequent in